deephaven-examples/processing-large-csv-data/README.md

 Let us know how your query does on [Slack](https://deephaven.io/slack).

 There are a lot of options with datasets this large.
 Time should never be a limiting factor in the data science we can do.

+## Note

+The code in this repository is built for Deephaven Community Core v0.19.1.
+No guarantee of forwards or backwards compatibility is given.